giraldiego/NOIR/SETUP.md

 1. Open ModOrganizer and select a profile you want to use as your basis
 1. To Launch the game select SKSE in MO2 and hit launch, there you can also create MO2 shortcuts to automatically launch linked binaries trough MO2.
 1. Your MO2 Setup is now ready to start modding/ playing the NOIR experience.
+1. I prefer to have the modlist sorted by Priority from last to first instead of the defaul (first to last).
+Don't judge me.

 ### *In case you messed up the modlist default order*